DanielleMStevens/logseq/pages/A Chromosomal Insertion Toolbox for Promoter Probing, Mutant Complementation, and Pathogenicity Studies in Ralstonia solanacearum.md

 		- We subsequently checked the effect on viability of the integrations using GMI1000 strains carrying two representative gentamicin-resistant elements with fusions of the strong eps promoter to the GFP or LacZ genes
 		- The GMI1000 strain or the strain containing a gentamicin-resistant integration element with the LacZ reporter gene
 		- gene insertion in the tar- get chromosomal region did not alter the viability or fitness of the bacterium in planta
+	- **Addition of a single copy of hrpG can complement a deletion mutant for this gene.**